Future Homes Standard: how tradespeople can prepare

 Case studies and success stories

 Learning from those who have successfully adapted to the Future Homes Standard can provide valuable insights.
-For example, a plumbing company in Manchester increased its business by 30% after retraining its staff to install heat pumps and obtaining MCS certification.
-By showcasing these success stories, you can inspire confidence in your clients and motivate your team.
+For instance, a plumbing company in Manchester saw a 30% increase in business after retraining its staff to install heat pumps and obtaining the necessary MCS certification.
+Similarly, an electrician in Leeds expanded their services to include solar panel installations, resulting in a significant uptick in client referrals.
+By showcasing such success stories, you can inspire confidence in your clients and motivate your team to embrace the changes.

 Community and support networks

-Joining professional networks and forums can provide support and share experiences about adapting to the new standards.
-Consider organisations like the Federation of Master Builders for resources and networking opportunities.
+Joining professional networks and forums can be invaluable for support and sharing experiences about adapting to the new standards.
+Organisations like the Federation of Master Builders offer resources and networking opportunities that can help you stay informed and connected.
+Engaging with these communities can provide access to the latest industry insights and foster collaboration among tradespeople facing similar challenges.

 Frequently asked questions